 With the book, Hall aims to give credit where credit is due.
 "Women in design face the same types of obstacles that women in other professions experience," she explains.
 "The greatest threat is that a gender bias means we are less likely to see the work of women in comparison to their male counterparts"—which makes a work like

 Woman Made—a compendium of pioneers and newcomers in the fields of architecture and design—all the more important.
-Woman Made: Great Women Designers is now available for preorder, and is set for release on October 13, 2021.
+Pick up your own copy of Woman Made: Great Women Designers, now available.
 Aino Aalto: Pressed Glass 4644 for Iittala

 Finland was one of the few countries to allow women to enter the architectural profession before the end of the nineteenth century, so when Alno Aalto graduated in 1920 from Helsinki University, women were already a fixture of the industry.
 She quickly found work, eventually moving to the office of Alvar Aalto, whom she had met at university and who would become her husband and lifelong collaborator.
 In 1932, Alno placed second in a competition held by manufacturing firm Karhula—which later merged with Iittala—for her Bölgeblick line of affordable utility glassware.
 Decorative and functional, the simple ribbed exterior of each piece—inspired by the effect of a stone hitting water—allows the Press Glass 4644 to be mass produced from molds in a mechanized pressing process.
 The piece is still in production today.